Navigating the 2024 Planning Reforms: Implications for Architects and Urban Development

 5. Infrastructure Levy: A New Chapter in Funding Urban Development

 The introduction of a new Infrastructure Levy, designed to replace Section 106, marks a significant departure.
-Local authorities gain the authority to set varying levy rates, offering a nuanced approach to funding based on geographical nuances.
-This shift is hailed as a potential catalyst for reducing rates on brownfield land, fostering a renewed impetus for brownfield development.
+Local authorities will have the authority to set varying levy rates based on geographical nuances, potentially reducing rates on brownfield land and fostering renewed interest in its development.

 6. Neighbourhood Plans Reinvented